-Recently I moved over from Dropbox to Google Drive and found a few unexpected benefits.
+Back in 2014, I moved over from Dropbox to Google Drive and found a few unexpected benefits.
 At first, I had a little trouble managing the space since the 1TB on my Google Drive was bigger than my HDD, but after I got that sorted I started to learn some of the deeper features of Google Drive, some of which are pretty cool.
-Below is a list of the top tips and tricks I have learned from playing with Google Drive over the last few months.

 Before we start, I wanted to offer you a bonus upgrade of 25 Gmail tips you can use to get super-fast at reducing your inbox to zero.